segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/salesforce/index.md

 ### Custom Objects

 If you'd like to sync any SFDC custom objects, just [contact us](/help/contact) and we'll get it set up.
-Please include the [API names](https://help.salesforce.com/articleView?id=000007594&language=en_US&type=1) of the custom objects.
+Include the [API names](https://help.salesforce.com/articleView?id=000007594&language=en_US&type=1) of the custom objects.
 We'll add support for this to the UI soon!

 ### Deleting Records